pbnelson/rotswap/README.md

 ## usage

 To use, simply click or press the arrow button.
 The screen will swap to portrait or landscape, and the touch-screen, touch-pad and mouse will all invert their axes as appropriate.
+The unity launcher will remain adjacent to the hdmi port.

 ### other systems